Sounds like a bit of a paradox, doesn’t it? Power doesn’t belong to vulnerable people—it’s in its very definition.

 - Celebrate imperfections: Compliment the strange in yourself and your employees.
 Often, those idiosyncrasies are the unique qualities that make someone different—the very area that you could capitalize on to propel your company to success.

 When it comes to talent management, think of vulnerability as a valuable asset in an employee.
-The honesty of being in a state of vulnerability can open communication lines between employee and manager, and, ultimately, set your company up for success.
+The honesty of being in a state of vulnerability in leadership can open communication lines between employee and manager, and, ultimately, set your company up for success.